 Shadrach, Meshach and Abed-nego replied to the king, “O Nebuchadnezzar, we do not need to give you an answer concerning this matter.
 If it be so, our God whom we serve is able to deliver us from the furnace of blazing fire; and He will deliver us out of your hand, O king.
 But even if He does not, let it be known to you, O king, that we are not going to serve your gods or worship the golden image that you have set up.”
 Daniel 3:16-18 (NASB)

-that they put paintings of them in the fire on the walls of the catacombs of Rome.
+The early church considered these men to be such great examples of faith that they put paintings of them in the fire in the catacombs of Rome.
 The paintings were an encouragement and helped the early Christians go through the Roman tortures.
 Now if we look carefully at Daniel 3:16-18, we learn that Shadrach, Meshach and Abed-nego did not doubt that God could rescue them.
 They believed God could.
 But they did not know if God would.
 They believed God was able and willingly submitted to whatever His “sovereign will” desired.
 They are great examples of James 1:5-6.
 How did God answer their prayer?
 He granted their request.
 Not only could God answer their request, but He also answered, “Yes!”

 So, the second principle about God’s will in prayer is that we must believe God can grant our requests.